micahkepe/blog/content/43-monkeys/index.md

 +++

-As part of my design course requirements at Rice University, I will be creating a game in a group of 4 using the Godot engine over the upcoming semester.
+As part of my design course requirements at Rice University, I will be creating a game in a [group of 4 (_and more!_)](#contributors) using the Godot engine over the upcoming semester.
 This blog post will serve as a progress log for the game's development and hopefully provide some good insights into the game development process from someone who has never made a game before.

 <!-- more -->